-Measurable Objectives Continue intentional outreach to Key Tasks Lead Position & Entity Timeframe for 2025-2029 (by Month & Year) the Native American Start Date End Date population in the area a Continue to build relationships with Native American organizations in the area.
-SDS Program Director, Program Supervisor 7/2025 6/2029 Accomplishment or Upda te b Continue to provide information to Native American organizations about AAA services through presentations, brochures, and/or electronic outreach efforts.
-SDS Program Director, Program Supervisor 7/2025 6/2029 Accomplishment or Upda te
+Measurable Koy Tooko Lead Position Timeframe for Objectives Key Tasks & Entity 2025-2029

+Continue (by Mo nth & Year) intentional outreach to the Native Start Date End Date American population in the area а Continue to build relationships with Native American organizations in the area.
+Establish a primary contact with both the Cow Creek and Coquille tribes and initiate goal setting for our two counties.
+Including but not limited to seeking participation of a local tribal representative on one of our advisory councils.
+Seek to use this opportunity to develop the best way to refer individuals between Title III and Title VI programs.
+SDS Program Director, Program Supervisor 7/2025 6/2026 Ad ccomplishment or Upda te b Continue to provide information to Native American organizations about AAA services through presentations, brochures, and/or electronic outreach efforts.
+With information from primary contacts at Cow Creek and Coquille SDS Program Director, Program Supervisor 7/2025 6/2029

-С Continue to attend AAA/Tribal gatherings and other events.
-SDS Program Director, Program Supervisor, 7/2025 6/2029 Ad ccomplishment or Updat le te d Continue to research Native American resources to include in the ADRC resource database, following plain language policy (www.plainlanguage.gov) to foster service equity.
-SDS Program Director, Program Supervisor, ADRC staff 7/2025 6/2029 Ad ccomplishment or Updat te
+A tribes, identify native American specific events at which we can provide information and perform outreach activities at least twice per year. ccomplishment or Update te C Continue to attend AAA/Tribal gatherings and other events.
+Continue to gain information and training to stay culturally and linguistically responsive by attending the Tribal/AAA gatherings and seek information on tools used in other areas that have been successful.
+Also, provide opportunities for participation in events and service planning and share program information.
+SDS Program Director, Program Supervisor, 7/2025 6/2029 A ccomplishment or Updat te d Continue to research Native American resources to include in the ADRC resource database, following plain SDS Program Director, Program Supervisor, ADRC staff 7/2025 6/2029